JavierRodriguez78/KOs-System/kernel/docs/boot_stages.md

 Extending Stages
 ----------------
 To add a new stage, append it to `BootStage` in `include/kernel/boot_stage.hpp`, implement the transition point in `kernel_main.cpp`, and ensure it logs meaningful completion criteria.
+The `kStageCount` constant must be updated to match.

 Conditional Graphics Stage
 --------------------------